uetchy/namae/CONTRIBUTING.md

 ### ExistentialAvailability

 `ExistentialAvailability` check if the response from passed URL returns `404` or not.
 For example, `<ExistentialAvailability target="https://formulae.brew.sh/api/formula/git.json" />` will send a request to `target` and see if it returns with 404.
 For security reasons, `target` must send back `Access-Control-Allow-Origin: *` header for bridging across cross-site requests.
-If they don't support `Access-Control-Allow-Origin`, you might want to use `DedicatedAvailability` for dedicated response handling.
+If they don't support `Access-Control-Allow-Origin`, you might want to use `DedicatedAvailability` for server-side handling.

 ### DedicatedAvailability

 `DedicatedAvailability` is for interacting with defined API endpoint to check availability.
-For example, `<DedicatedAvailability service="<service>" />` will send a request to `https://namae.dev/availability/<service>/<query>` which is routed to `/api/services/<service>.js` in the repo.
+For example, `<DedicatedAvailability service="<service>" />` will send a request to `https://namae.dev/availability/<service>/<query>` which is routed to `/api/services/<service>.js`.

-## Adding new language
+## Adding a new language

 Suppose we'll add a support for Esperanto.